-Whilst a travel and expense policy is unique to each organisation or company, there are a number of best practices that should be applied in all cases to ensure integrity of the policy and high compliance.
-Policies should be dynamic by linking to customer and revenue data so that guidance adapts to the current situation a traveller is facing.
-As an example, last minute travel to close a business deal may require a higher level of spend than a traditional travel policy may allow, but the revenue generated by the deal, could far outweigh the cost incurred.
+The most effective travel and expense policies are dynamic, linking expenditure to customer and revenue data so that guidance is appropriate to the particular business situation.
+For example, last minute travel to close a business deal may require a higher level of spending than a traditional travel policy may allow, but the revenue generated by the deal could far outweigh the cost incurred.
 Other best practices include:

-When you drive travel decisions by customer and revenue data, you empower the traveller to spend as necessary in order to generate revenue for the company.
-Consider offering a budget depending on the forecasted revenue of the business trip.
-For example, sales reps could be given 10% of the total value of their sales opportunity for travel and expenses related to that opportunity.
-They know they need the deal to be profitable and so this will encourage behaviours in spending money as if its their own, serving to empower them further.
+When you drive travel decisions using customer and revenue data, you empower the traveller to spend what’s needed to generate revenue and profit for the company.
+You could set a budget depending on the forecasted revenue of the business trip.
+For example, sales reps might be given 10% of the total value of their sales opportunity for travel and expenses.
+They know the deal needs to be profitable, so this will encourage behaviours where they spend money as if it is their own.

 Back to the top